voondo/deface/README.markdown

 * <tt>:insert_bottom</tt> - Inserts inside all elements that match the supplied selector, as the last child.

+* <tt>:set_attributes</tt> - Sets (or adds) attributes to all elements that match the supplied selector, expects :attributes option to be passed.

 Source
 ------
 * <tt>:text</tt> - String containing markup